 dadami buddhi yogam tam yena mam upayanti te.”

-Fifth MahaVakya, “Tat Asmi PrabhO” reveals a new principle, a new truth, a new operative mechanism not shared by Four MahaVakyas or MahaVakya Chatushtaya.
+The Fifth MahaVakya, “Tat Asmi PrabhO” reveals a new principle, a new truth, a new operative mechanism not shared by Four MahaVakyas or MahaVakya Chatushtaya.
 It acknowledges God as the Supreme Being and addresses God with reverence displaying an attitude called submissiveness formulated by a guiding principle called Detached Devotion.
 The fact of connection to the LORD does not grant the right to attachment to the LORD.

 Rudra Narasimham Rebbapragada,